It is time to stop describing parents as “Anxious” each time they advocate for their childrens needs!

 Sadly these judgements are not made exclusively by professionals but can also extend to, equally unqualified, family and friends.

 Anxiety is something we all feel when we are worried, tense or afraid.
 Anxiety is a natural human response when we perceive potential threat.
-All people feel anxious at times, but it is particularly common to experience some anxiety while coping with stressful events.
+All people feel anxious at times, but it is particularly common and understandable to experience anxiety while coping with stressful events.

 When a parent steps in to deflect, distract or to simply offer their child a feeling of additional safety with their presence, there is always a good reason for them doing so.
-These are normal developed responses that SEND parents have, in order to safeguard their child’s emotional and physical well being.
+Very often the reason is to safeguard the child’s psychological and physiological wellbeing.

-But are Fathers of children with SEND less anxious?
+But are Fathers less anxious?

 The gender stereotypes of women as fragile and vulnerable are unfortunately not as outdated as we may like to think.
-These critical stereotypes still dominate narratives about parenting, especially in health and social care settings.
+Outdated stereotypes still dominate narratives about parenting, especially in health and social care settings.

-If you enjoyed reading this article, why not follow on Facebook too:
+If you enjoyed reading this article, you may want to follow on Facebook too: